great-expectations/great_expectations/docs/guides/rule_based_profilers/how-to-create-a-new-expectation-suite-using-rule-based-profilers.md

 ```yaml file=../../../tests/integration/docusaurus/rule_based_profiler/multi_batch_example.py#L16-L17
 ```

 Next, we'll use a NumericMetricRangeMultiBatchParameterBuilder to get an estimate to use for the `min_value` and `max_value` of our `expect_table_row_count_to_be_between` expectation.
-This ParameterBuilder will take in a BatchRequest consisting of the three Batches prior to our current Batch, and use the row counts of each of those months to get a probable range of row counts that you could use in your ExpectationConfiguration.
+This ParameterBuilder will take in a BatchRequest consisting of the five Batches prior to our current Batch, and use the row counts of each of those months to get a probable range of row counts that you could use in your ExpectationConfiguration.
 ```yaml file=../../../tests/integration/docusaurus/rule_based_profiler/multi_batch_example.py#L18-L32
 ```